Better Hardness Results for the Minimum Spanning Tree Congestion Problem: Preliminaries

-In fact, it is convenient to generalize this further by introducing edges with \emph{double weights}.
-A double weight of an edge $e$ is denoted $\dw{\omega}{\omega'}$, where $\omega$ and $\omega'$ are positive integers such that $\omega\le\omega'$, and its interpretation in the context of $\problemKSTC{K}$ is as follows: given a spanning tree $T$, if $e\in E\setminus T$ then $e$ contributes $\omega$ to the congestion $\cng{G,T}{f}$ of any edge $f$ for which $e\in \cross{G,T}{f}$, and if $e\in T$ then $e$ contributes $\omega'$ to its own congestion, $\cng{G,T}{e}$.
-The lemma below implies that including edges with double weights that add up to at most $K$ does not affect the computational complexity of $\problemKSTC{K}$, and therefore we can formulate our proofs in terms of graphs where some edges have double weights.
+\myparagraph{Double weights} In fact, it is convenient to generalize this further by introducing edges with \emph{double weights}.
+A double weight of an edge $e$ is denoted $\dw{\omega}{\omega'}$, where $\omega$ and $\omega'$ are positive integers such that $\omega \le \omega' \le K - 1$, and its interpretation in the context of $\problemKSTC{K}$ is as follows: Given a spanning tree $T$, \begin{itemize}[label=$\circ$] \item if $e\in E\setminus T$ then $e$ contributes $\omega$ to the congestion $\cng{G,T}{f}$ of any edge $f\in T$ for which $e\in \cross{G,T}{f}$, and \item if $e\in T$ then $e$ contributes $\omega'$ to its own congestion, $\cng{G,T}{e}$. \end{itemize} The lemma below provides a simple-graph realization of double-weighted edges.
+It implies that including such edges does not affect the computational complexity of $\problemKSTC{K}$, allowing us to formulate our proofs in terms of graphs where some edges have double weights.